steffanianigro/plectomusic-ctrnn/README.md

 // Pass in your CTRNN configuration. ctrnn.setConfiguration(config);

-// Initialise network with new  .
+// Initialise network.
 ctrnn.initialise(deltaTime);

 // Feed input into network.
-Each element of the array is fed into all CTRNN Input Neurons.
 // Length of array must match the number of CTRNN inputs. ctrnn.feedInputs(inputArray);